 Biophilic interior design is one of the most exciting and beneficial trends in interior design today.
-As a sustainability enthusiast, I am fascinated by the potential of biophilic design to create healthier, more inspiring spaces.
-In this blog post, I’ll explain everything you need to know about what biophilic design is, its key principles and benefits, and how to easily incorporate it into any home or workspace.
+As a sustainability enthusiast, I’m fascinated by the potential of this home decor and design trend to create healthier, more inspiring spaces.

-Biophilic interior design is all about integrating nature into the built environment.
+Biophilic design for interiors is all about integrating nature into the built environment.
 The term “biophilic” comes from “biophilia,” meaning a love of life or living systems.
 Humans inherently crave connections with nature, so a biophilic design approach taps into that by bringing the outdoors in.

 Some of the key principles of biophilic design include: